|Fastest Growing Market:||Asia Pacific|

 Increasing Wheat Production Across Countries

 Wheat is one of the principal cereal grains produced and consumed globally.
 It covers a land area more than any other commercial crop and continues to be the most important grain food source for human consumption.
 This is likely due to the fact that wheat can be cultivated in many areas with heterogeneous types of weather, elevation, or soil.
 According to the Food and Agriculture Organization (FAO), the global wheat production in 2019 accounted for 765.8 million metric ton, and the global area harvested under wheat in 2019 accounted for 215.9 million hectares.
 In 2020, global wheat production accounted for 761 million metric ton, reduced by 0.54% compared to the previous year.
 However, the total area harvested under wheat is 219 million hectares.

 The countries with the highest volumes of wheat production in 2020 were China (134.2 million metric ton), India (107.6 million metric ton), and Russia (85.9 million metric ton), together accounting for 43% of the global production.
 These countries were followed by the United States, Canada, France, Pakistan, Ukraine, Germany, Turkey, Argentina, and Australia, which together accounted for a further 31.8%.
 These are some of the key factors that are driving the market for wheat globally.

 Asia-Pacific Dominates the Market

 Wheat is a major staple food crop in the Asia-Pacific region.
-The increased consumption of wheat to produce various products, like flour, pasta, noodles, macaroni, spaghetti, alcoholic beverages, and so on, has resulted in the increased consumption of wheat in the region over the study period.
+The increased consumption of wheat for human consumption as well as livestock feed has resulted in the increased consumption of wheat in the region over the study period.
 The population in Asia is expanding rapidly, and the consumption of wheat is expected to rise significantly in the coming years.